 Valuing stocks is a process that can be generally viewed as a combination of both art and science.
 Investors may be overwhelmed by the amount of available information that can be potentially used in valuing stocks (company’s financials, newspapers, economic reports, stock reports, etc.).

 Therefore, an investor needs to be able to filter the relevant information from the unnecessary noise.
-Additionally, an investor should know about major stock valuation methods and the scenarios in which such methods are applicable:
+Additionally, an investor should know about common stock valuation techniques and the scenarios in which such methods are applicable:

 Essentially, the model states that the intrinsic value of the company’s stock price equals the present value of the company’s future dividends.
 Note that the dividend discount model is applicable only if a company distributes dividends regularly and the distribution is predictable.